sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 * `ruby` (or use [RVM](http://rvm.io/) to manage specific versions)
 * `qscintilla-devel` (will install `qscintilla` and `qt-devel`)
 * `cmake`

+### SonicPi Scope
+The scope feature allows you to view the audio output from supercollider in the gui, it uses qwt for rendering the display, and connect to scsynth's shared memory interface to get the data, which uses boost.

+# Boost 1.57
+Boost is not supplied as an ubuntu package, so you will need to grab it from boost.org (http://sourceforge.net/projects/boost/files/boost/1.57.0/), or from the supercollider 3.7.1 external_libraries folder.
+Once boost is installed, you will need to add a pkg-config file called 'libboost.pc' to point to the include directory.
+See https://gist.github.com/Factoid/7c187e28cc7c5c5310cdd60c4460b180 for examples.

+# Troubleshooting installs
+qmake expects pkg-config, with a libboost.pc file in its search path, it also expects qwt.prf and qscintilla2.prf to be present in your qmake mkspecs/features folder.
+If the libraries have been installed correctly, they should be there.

 ### SuperCollider SC3 Plugins